onury/accesscontrol/README.md

 - Grant/deny permissions by attributes defined by glob notation.
 - Ability to filter data (model) instance by allowed attributes.
 - Nested object support for attributes.
+- TypeScript support.
 - Chainable, friendly API.

+_In order to build on more solid foundations, this library (v1.5.0+) is completely re-written in TypeScript._

 ## Guide